huubexel/networkx/README.md

 People with high ranking tend to use more we-words, these words are: we, us, our.

 ### In writing, high social ranking
-People who use pronouns like you and your tend to be of higher status when it comes to written and spoken conversations.
+People who use pronouns like "you" and "your" tend to be of higher status when it comes to written and spoken conversations.

+## Global Reaching Centrality
+Difference between the local reaching centrality of the node that we look at right now and the node which scores the highest on local reaching centrality out of all the nodes.
+You look at this for every single node and take the average of those scores and that is the global reaching centrality